remiteeple/your-first-minute-on-a-server/README.md

 > | |
 > I found an issue with the guide.

 Please contact me immediately via [remi@teeple.xyz](mailto:remi@teeple.xyz).
-I am currently in the process of getting a better understanding of GitHub's core systems so I will likely allow contributors in the near future.
+I am currently in the process of getting a better understanding of GitHub's core systems so I will likely allow contributors in the future.

 > Something broke and I need help!